Coxxs/font-replacer.user.js/README.md

 # font-replacer.user.js

-Replace fonts hard coded in CSS by websites.
+Replace fonts hard coded by websites.

 **You have to edit this userscript and set the font you want to replace (or change replace rules).**